colts70/The-Sematic-Stack/README.md

 “HESS / DFH is built specifically for machine grounding — with AI as the primary consumer.”

-Domains MAY include an X-HESS-Stack HTTP response header pointing to the stack root.
+The main website becomes rhe root and mAY include an X-HESS-Stack HTTP response header pointing to the stack root.
 X-HESS-Stack: https://example.com/.well-known/stack

 Agents SHOULD treat this as a discovery hint only and MUST verify the referenced stack resource directly.
 Absence of the header MUST NOT be interpreted as absence of DFH support.